Clement-W/bicycle-counter/README.md

 As you can see from the table above the second model has much higher total loss compared with the first, nearly 6 times as much.
 This makes sense as the second model is a much smaller one and was trained for less time.

-The precision of the second model is also much lower than the first model across the board randing from the largest difference, that of mAP@.75IOT with the second model being about 1/40 the first, and the smallest difference being mAP@.50IOU with the second being about 1/3 of the first.
+The average precision of the second model is also much lower than the first model across the board randing from the largest difference, that of mAP@.75IOU with the second model being about 1/40 the first, and the smallest difference being mAP@.50IOU with the second being about 1/3 of the first.

-Recall follows a similiar trend to the other metrics above with the second model having about 1/4 the recall of the first.
+The average recall follows a similiar trend to the other metrics above with the second model having about 1/4 the recall of the first.

-Overall the first model exhibits much better performace compared to the second model at the cost of much greater training time which in our case was worth it for the much greater performance of the model
+Overall the first model exhibits much better performace compared to the second model at the cost of much greater training time which in our case was worth it for the much greater performance of the model.

 # Conclusion